guessty/next-afterburner/README.md

 # next-firebase-starter

-**The project is based on a few of the next examples but setup with my own configuration**
+**The project is based on a few of the next examples but set up for my own needs.**

 A starter kit for working with NextJS and Firebase (Hosting, Cloud Functions, Firestore, and Storage) with baked in support for TypeScript.